The Israel-Hamas War

 While international NGOs and the media continued to perpetrate the lie that Hamas did not use hospitals as covers or bases, the IDF repeatedly found evidence for its contention.
 In one instance, more than 70 terrorists surrendered from Kamal Adwan Hospital in Jabalya, where another Hamas command and control center was located.
 The operation resulted in the apprehension of 90 terrorists.
 Interrogation of hospital staff led to the discovery of a substantial arsenal, including AK-47s, RPGs, explosive devices, and intelligence documents.
 Weapons were even found concealed in the NICU incubators.

 On January 2, 2024, amid continuing media skepticism, a senior intelligence official reiterated the earlier conclusion that Hamas used the hospital to store weapons and as a command and control center.
-More disturbing was the admission that it had been used to hold “at least a few hostages” and that Hamas was able to evacuate the complex before the IDF assault, which had been slowed by Biden administration objections to conducting operations in medical facilities.
+More disturbing was the admission that it had been used to hold “at least a few hostages” and that Hamas was able to evacuate the complex before the IDF assault, which Biden administration objections had slowed.

 The IDF destroyed a tunnel nearly three football fields long (250 meters) under the hospital compound.
 The hospital was undamaged and continued to function.